electrode-io/electrode-native/docs/getting-started/getting-started.md

 ## Adding the MoviesApi to the MovieList MiniApp

-We have already generated and published the `MoviesApi` in this tutorial.
+We have already created and published the `MoviesApi` in this tutorial.
-You may view the generated API code at [react-native-ernmovie-api](https://github.com/electrode-io/react-native-ernmovie-api) and [ern add react-native-ernnavigation-api](https://github.com/electrode-io/react-native-ernnavigation-api) repo.
+You may view the created API code at [react-native-ernmovie-api](https://github.com/electrode-io/react-native-ernmovie-api) and [ern add react-native-ernnavigation-api](https://github.com/electrode-io/react-native-ernnavigation-api) repo.

 1) Using the `ern add` command add `MoviesApi` , other dependent APIs and [react-native-electrode-bridge](https://github.com/electrode-io/react-native-electrode-bridge) as a dependency of MovieListMiniApp.